-165. The RFRA Exclusion and Exceptions violate the Free Exercise Clause of the First Amendment to the United States Constitution.

-166. Regarding no-government-favoritism-in-religion protections, see supra ¶ 103(d),

-Plaintiffs rights are protected by both the state and federal constitutions.

-- 167. The No Preference Clause of the Indiana Constitution (Art.
-1, § 4) and the No Establishment Clause of the U.S. Constitution (Amend.
+- 141. The RFRA Exclusion and Exceptions violate the Free Exercise Clause of the First Amendment to the United States Constitution. - 142.
+Regarding no-government-favoritism-in-religion protections, see supra ¶ 79(d), Plaintiffs rights are protected by both the state and federal constitutions. - 143.
+The No Preference Clause of the Indiana Constitution (Art.
+1, § 4) and the No Establish-Verified Complaint ment Clause of the U.S. Constitution (Amend.
 I) both protect against government establishing, preferring, or benefitting one religion or religious view over another.
 The First Amendment of the United States Constitution provides that "Congress shall make no law respecting an establishment of a religion . . . ."
 U.S. Const. amend.
+I.

-I. - Establishment Clause violation has occurred: if a law does not serve a secular legislative purpose, if a law advances or inhibits religion, or if a law fosters excessive entanglement with religion, it violates the Establishment Clause.
+- 144. The United States Supreme Court has created a three-part test to determine whether an Establishment Clause violation has occurred: if a law does not serve a secular legislative purpose, if a law advances or inhibits religion, or if a law fosters excessive entanglement with religion, it violates the Establishment Clause.
 Lemon v.
 Kurtzmann, 403 U.S. 602, 612 (1971); see Kaufman v.
 Pugh, 733 F.3d 692, 696 (7th Cir.
-2013) ("the Establishment Clause may be violated even without a substantial burden on religious practice if the government favors one religion over another (or religion over nonreligion) without a legitimate secular reason for doing so."). - 169.
+2013) ("the Establishment Clause may be violated even without a substantial burden on religious practice if the government favors one religion over another (or religion over nonreligion) without a legitimate secular reason for doing so."). - 145.
 The RFRA Exclusion and Exceptions do not serve a valid secular legislative purpose.

-Their adoption was in response to protests against RFRA by those who want to force others to not just passively accept persons and conduct inconsistent with the biblical view on marriage and sexual relations but to compel active participation with, and support for, such persons and conduct regardless of a religious objection. - 170.
+Their adoption was in response to protests against RFRA by those who want to force others to not just passively accept persons and conduct inconsistent with the biblical view on marriage and sexual relations but to compel active participation with, and support for, such persons and conduct regardless of a religious objection. - 146.
 The Exclusion also advances those religions that have no objection to conduct inconsistent with the biblical view of marriage and sexual relations, i.e., that sexual relations must be confined to biblical marriage between one man and one woman, while discriminating against those religions that do by compelling objectors to speak and act contrary to their religious belief and depriving them of a religious defense in the event they do not comply.
 In short, while RFRA extends its heightened religious-free-exercise protection to all persons, without regard to their religious views, the Exclusion and Exceptions provisions expressly favor some religious views over others, thereby violating the no-government-favoritism-in-religion protections of the state and federal constitutions.